 Kevin Miller, Technical Director

 Kevin is happy to be a part of the Saratoga Shakespeare Company once again.
 Kevin was technical director for last season’s critically acclaimed production of The Merry Wives of Windsor.
-He has been the technical director at Home Made Theater for the past two seasons, where he was the scenic designer for their recent production of Leading Ladies as well as the scenic and lighting designer for two Youth Conservatory productions.
+He has been the technical director at Home Made Theater for the past three seasons, where he was the scenic designer for their recent production of Leading Ladies as well as the scenic and lighting designer for two Youth Conservatory productions.
 A current resident of Saratoga Springs, he studied the craft of acting at SUNY New Paltz before moving to Chicago, where he made the transition from being on stage to working backstage.
 Kevin would like to thank his family for their seemingly endless love and support.